Uruguayan Carnival: History

 The Uruguayan Carnival finds its roots in the colonial period of Uruguayan culture, where the days of Carnival, Christmas, and New Year were celebrated by Montevideans in brightly-coloured robes with song and dance outside city walls.
 As the event attracted more attention, European carnival traditions began to influence the Carnival celebrations, especially through objects and traditions such as bran and flour shed, shed water syringes, throwing eggs, oranges, apples, or other objects.

 This cultural expression is rooted in the carnivalesque theatre which emprises both religious and civic rituals.

 In the mid-18th century, Afro-uruguayan enslaved people had one day off to celebrate their own culture and traditions to the rhythm of the drums of Candombe music.
 In fact, the term "Las Llamadas" (The Calls), which is a traditional carnival dance parade in Montevideo, comes from the call made by the Afro-uruguayan slaves when they wanted to get together in the streets by playing the drums.

+In the 20th century, Martha Gularte became one of the pioneering female vedettes of Uruguayan Carnival.
+A candombe dancer and choreographer, she became a prominent figure in the carnival tradition and Afro-Uruguayan culture.